MITXy/SentimentAnalysis-Nike-and-Adidas/README.md

 ## Code Structure

-- `data/`: Contains the dataset used for the analysis.
-- `notebooks/`: Jupyter notebooks for data preprocessing, analysis, and visualization.
+- `Data Wrangling & Exploratiion`: Contains the dataset used for the analysis.
+Jupyter notebooks for data preprocessing, analysis, and visualization.
+- `Model Building`: This Folder involves building the model, Visualisation and Exploration
-- `scripts/`: Python scripts for sentiment analysis and data processing.
+- `Sentiment Analysis App`: Python scripts for sentiment analysis and data processing.
-- `results/`: Folder to store the generated visualizations and analysis reports.

 ## Setup